 While most debaters can easily recite these aims, few have really considered how they interact with each other.
 The simplest example is the relationship between punishment and rehabilitation.
 The tougher you punish a criminal the more difficult it is to rehabilitate them.
 The reasons for this fact are straight forward.
 The more you isolate and disconnect someone from society, the more you brutalise or dehumanise someone, the harder it is to successfully reintegrate them back into society.
 The flippant response from many people to this claim is to say "so what?
-They don't deserve to be well treated, they did despicable things".
-However, regardless of whether or not criminals 'deserve' to be well treated, since the vast majority will eventually re-enter society at some point, we all have an interest in ensuring that they emerge better adjusted than when they went in.
+They don"t deserve to be well treated, they did despicable things".
+However, regardless of whether or not criminals "deserve" to be well treated, since the vast majority will eventually re-enter society at some point, we all have an interest in ensuring that they emerge better adjusted than when they went in.
 Otherwise it will be one of us that suffers when they re-offend.

 So the four aims of the CJS need to be seen as (to some extent) competing interests, and that any time you increase the focus on one element, by necessity there is a reduction in focus on at least one of the others.
-Think of it as a pie chart - if you want to increase the size of one 'slice', you have to decrease the size of another.
+Think of it as a pie chart - if you want to increase the size of one "slice", you have to decrease the size of another.
+8 the criminal will not leave prison for a long time), but rehabilitation is very low (in part because neither the criminal, nor the state, have much incentive) and deterrence is medium (since most criminals don"t expect to get caught, deterrence is always less than we might hope, which is why there is no statistically proven link between the use of the death penalty a reduction in associated crimes).

-This is a rough representation of sentencing a criminal to 'life in prison' (with parole as a possibility).
+This is a rough representation of sentencing a criminal to "life in prison" (with parole as a possibility).